 The U.N.
-Educational, Scientific and Cultural Organization announced on Wednesday that its $100 million plan to reconstruct the northern Iraqi city of Mosul’s heritage, including its famed al-Nuri mosque destroyed by the Islamic State group, will get underway next year.
+Educational, Scientific and Cultural Organization announced on Wednesday that its $100 million plan to reconstruct northern Iraqi city of Mosul’s heritage, including famed al-Nuri mosque destroyed by the Islamic State group, will get underway next year.

 UNESCO said the restoration timetable for the 12th-century mosque, whose leaning minaret was one of Mosul’s most famous landmarks, was decided at a meeting between the United Nations agency’s director-general, Audrey Azoulay, and Iraq’s culture minister, Abdulamir al-Dafar Hamdani, and Mosul’s regional governor, Mansour al-Mareed.

 Azoulay met with Iraqi officials at UNESCO’s headquarters on Monday in Paris, the agency said in a statement.

 Islamic State militants blew up the mosque, one of the region’s greatest and oldest, in June 2017 as Iraqi forces approached.
 ISIS leader Abu Bakr al-Baghdadi declared from the mosque in the summer of 2014 that he had established an Islamic “caliphate” in Iraq and Syria.

 Now, the UNESCO-led effort to “Revive the Spirit of Mosul,” a campaign it launched last year, is taking shape as Iraq’s largest restoration plan.
 The war-battered city, where most inhabitants still live in camps, lacks reliable water, electricity and other basic services.